Athletics at the 1960 Summer Olympics – Men's 400 metres hurdles: Competition format

-The competition used the three-round format used every Games since 1908 (except the four-round competition in 1952): quarterfinals, semifinals, and a final.
+The competition used the three-round format used every Games since 1908 (except the four-round competition in 1952): heats, semifinals, and a final.
 Ten sets of hurdles were set on the course.
 The hurdles were 3 feet (91.5 centimetres) tall and were placed 35 metres apart beginning 45 metres from the starting line, resulting in a 40 metres home stretch after the last hurdle.
 The 400 metres track was standard.

 A significant change, however, was the introduction of the "fastest loser" system.
 Previously, advancement depended solely on the runners' place in their heat.
-The 1960 competition added advancement places to the fastest runners across the heats in the quarterfinals who did not advance based on place.
+The 1960 competition added advancement places to the fastest runners across the qualifying heats who did not advance based on place.

-There were 6 quarterfinal heats with between 5 and 6 athletes each.
-The top 2 men in each quarterfinal advanced to the semifinals, along with the next 2 fastest overall.
+There were 6 heats with between 5 and 6 athletes each.
+The top 2 men in each heat advanced to the semifinals, along with the next 2 fastest overall.
 The 14 semifinalists were divided into 2 semifinals of 7 athletes each, with the top 3 in each semifinal advancing to the 6-man final.